 Age of Article Warning:

-This article was originally published 73 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 75 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 Email forms are an essential communication tool for today’s digital age.
 Whereas once upon a time the preferred method of contact was by phone or fax, now it is by email and live chat.